ninjadrupal/vagrant-ansible-drupal7/README.md

 Xdebug has been configured to allow code profiling.
 You can activate this using the XDEBUG_PROFILE=true parameter ar the end of the URL.
 Like this: [http://www.drupal.local/?XDEBUG_PROFILE=true](http://www.drupal.local/?XDEBUG_PROFILE=true).
 The profile output can be found in the directory /tmp/xdebug_profiles on the Vagrant guest.

+## PhpStorm xdebug setup ##
+Coming soon

+Xdebug configuration file: `/etc/php5/conf.d/xdebug.ini` If your local IP address has changed, Xdebug IP will need to be modified accordingly in the file specified above.
+Restart apache after changes were made by running `sudo service apache2 restart` in your box.

 Wiki
 ----